ricardouriegas/notes-cuatri-8/notes/ingles.unidad3.md

 - Example:
   - I **am used to sleeping** late.
 I'm night owl
   - She never goes out og he house without a sweater, she **is so used to wearing** it. she'll feel cold.

+## Would + verb
+- 'Would' is only good for actions or situations that were repeated many times.
+- Example:
+  - We **would go** back to your house after school, remember?
+  - I loved going to my grandma's house, she **'d bake** cookies and we' **'d watch** novelas together.

+## Get used to
+- We use it when you are in the process of becoming of becoming familiar with something, so that you no longer feel that the thing or person is unusual or surprising.
+- Example:
+  - I know you dont really like the sea but you'll **get used to** it.
+  - We never **get used to** this gouse it never felt like home.
+  - I' **'m getting used to** being here.